-GTF engine: Powering the Airbus A320neo, Airbus A220, and the Embraer E-Jets
+GTF engine: Powering the Airbus A320neo family, Airbus A220, and the Embraer E-Jets

-The Pratt & Whitney GTF™ engine family powers next-generation commercial aircraft.
-The new engines offer double-digit percentage reductions in fuel consumption, pollution, noise emissions, and operating costs.
+The Pratt & Whitney GTFTM engine family jointly developed and built by Pratt & Whitney and MTU powers the Airbus A220 and A320neo family and Embraer's E-Jets.
 The reduction gearbox located between the fan and low-pressure compressor—on which the low-pressure turbine that drives the fan is mounted—allows the fan to rotate more slowly.
 At the same time, the low-pressure compressor and turbine can run faster.
 This helps achieve lower fan pressure ratios, and thus higher bypass ratios, and lets all components achieve their optimum performance.
-Consequently, the geared turbofan has very high overall efficiency, substantially reducing fuel consumption and CO2 emissions and significantly decreasing noise footprint.
+Consequently, the geared turbofan has very high overall efficiency.
 Compared to the previous engine generation, the GTF engine family represents a reduction in CO2 emissions of 20 percent with a noise footprint that is 75 percent smaller.
 A further advantage is that its fewer compressor and turbine stages make for a lighter engine.

 MTU’s involvement in the GTF engine family